zalaniz2/jma/README.md

 can complete each exercises using any octave on the keyboard.
 Notes are being recieved using Web MIDI API, which allows for input to be recieved through the browser.

-Examples of exercises include practicing seventh chords, types of scales (i.e. blues), and chord progressions to popular jazz standards.
+<code>Examples of exercises include practicing seventh chords, types of scales (i.e. blues), and chord progressions to
+popular jazz standards.</code>

 Built w/ Node.js, MongoDB, Javascript, Web MIDI API.